 Wendy Biggs, assistant director of the AAFP Division of Medical Education, agreed.

 "We know some demographic and educational factors that appear to predict whether a medical student will enter primary care, such as female gender, having a rural background or attending a publicly funded medical school," she told AAFP News Now.

 The AAFP offers numerous resources for premedical students who are considering careers in family medicine.

-Among discussion topics included in the "Pre-Med" section of the Academy's Virtual Family Medicine Interest Group are the following:
+Among discussion topics included in the Medical School & Residency section of the Academy's website are the following:

-Prospective FPs also can find answers to their questions about the specialty in Explore Family Medicine: A Roadmap for Your Future.
+Prospective FPs also can find answers to their questions about the specialty in Explore Family Medicine(4 page PDF).

 "Research also has suggested that students choosing primary care are likely to be altruistic and possess a commitment to service," Biggs added.
 "The proposed changes in the MCAT may be advantageous for students with these values who will be more likely to choose family medicine as their future career."

 The recommendations were developed by a 22-member advisory panel -- the MR5 Committee -- that was appointed by the AAMC in 2008 to review the MCAT.